Maintaining an Indoor Basketball Court

 Why Drainage Is Important

-Outdoor basketball courts are often exposed to different weather and external conditions.
+Outdoor residential basketball courts are often exposed to different weather and external conditions.
 A sports court should be built so these external factors cause minimum damage.
 Home Court Advantage takes pride in building large sector indoor courts like the ones in the Allan Herbert Wellness Center and the War Memorial Youth Center, Florida.
 These courts employ state-of-the-art drainage facilities.

 Poor drainage systems for your outdoor courts can cause the water to stay on the court’s floor, which causes the water to leak under the floor’s surface via tiny crevices and cracks.
 This causes the wear and tear of tiles to speed up.
 You may need to replace the flooring altogether, which is expensive.